mlgid-project/pygid/README.md

 }
 smpl_metadata = pygid.SampleMetadata(path_to_save="sample.yaml", data=data)
 ```

-4. Create CoordMaps instance (or list of CoordMaps using _make_CoordMaps_list_) based on ExperimentalParameters and incident angle ai (0 for transmission experiments).
+Sample metadata can be saved as an YAML file using path_to_save and loaded from an YAML file using path_to_load.

-It is enough to calculate the coordinates only once for each incident angle.
+4. Create CoordMaps instance based on ExpParams.
+If ExpParams instance (params) consists of a list of incident angles, multiple matrices will be created for each angle.

 ```python
 matrix = pygid.CoordMaps(params,                                                    # experimental parameters